seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 And that it should lie with you in your grave:
 Though not for me, yet for your vehement oaths,
 You should have been respective and have kept it.
-Gave it a judge’s clerk! no, God’s my judge,
+Gave it a judge's clerk! no, God's my judge,
-The clerk will ne’er wear hair on’s face that had it.
+The clerk will ne'er wear hair on's face that had it.

 **GRATIANO**
 He will, an if he live to be a man.